codemix/yii2-dockerized/README.md

 > **Note:** Inside the container composer packages live in `/var/www/vendor`
 > instead of the app's `./vendor` directory.
 This way we don't override the
 > vendor directory when we map the local app directory into the container.

+### 3.2.3 Configuring Cron Jobs

+To run periodic jobs the integrated crond (busybox implementation) can be activated by setting `ENABLE_CROND=1` in the `docker-compose.yml` file.

+Cron jobs are added in `config/crontabs/<username>`.
+There's an example file for `www-data` included.
+When changing a file there the container must be restarted to activate the crontab.